donnemartin/interactive-coding-challenges/README.md

 pip install -r requirements.txt
 ```

+For detailed instructions, scripts, and tools to more optimally set up your development environment, check out the [dev-setup](https://github.com/donnemartin/dev-setup) repo.

-For more details on installation, follow the directions [here](http://ipython.org/install.html).
+For more details on notebook installation, follow the directions [here](http://ipython.org/install.html).

 More information on IPython/Jupyter Notebooks can be found [here](http://ipython.org/notebook.html).